Fly (gamer): Career

+Personal life

 He is the son of the Krav Maga instructor Moni Aizik.
 Tal has done instructor courses and has an active interest in Krav Maga himself.
 He says that if he were not a professional Dota 2 player, he would be a Krav Maga teacher.

-In May 2018, he left OG to join Evil Geniuses, along with s4.
+Tal married long-time partner Evany Chang in 2023, who worked alongside Tal as manager, co-founder, and co-owner at varying points of his career.